MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 - pg_user_mapping

-We removed all permissions for non-superusers on the following pg_catalog views:
+We removed all permissions for non-superusers on the following pg_catalog *views*:

 - pg_config